UNIVERSE-DAO/UNIVERSE/PROJECT-STRUCTURE.md

 | `- README.md`              | 📎 Placeholder — module exists but implementation is pending            |
 | `README.md`                | 📘 Entry point for active folders — always use for clarity              |

-> Folder names may contain `#` to mark protection, but for cross-platform compatibility, keep inner logic clean.
-Use `README.md` for previews and clarity in GitHub’s UI.
+> Use `#` to mark protected folders, and `-README.md` as placeholder markers.
+Avoid special characters in system-critical files like `package.json`.

 ---

 ## 🔜 Next Steps

-- Implement modular branches from [`BRANCHING-STRATEGY.md`](BRANCHING-STRATEGY.md)
+- Create core branches as defined in [`BRANCHING-STRATEGY.md`](BRANCHING-STRATEGY.md)
-- Begin linking protected modules (e.g. `dao-contracts`, `auth-core`) as submodules
-- Fill key logic in:
+- Connect external submodules (e.g. DAO contracts, auth core)
+- Begin implementation inside:
-  - `4.1 #SignUp1` (onboarding)
+  - `4.1 #SignUp1/` — onboarding logic
-  - `5.3 #KPI` (metrics)
+  - `5.3 #KPI/` — metrics and telemetry
-  - `1 #MOMENTUM` (cultural engine)
+  - `1 #MOMENTUM/` — cultural traction tools
-- Use `2 MINDFORGER` to document evolving narrative, user signal, and PMF learning
+- Use `2 MINDFORGER/` to shape the narrative and uncover product–market fit signals

 ---

-> _UNIVERSE is not just code — it’s protocol, philosophy, and participation.
-> This structure is your blueprint for building the Infinite Game._
+> _UNIVERSE is not just a project.
+It’s a structured invitation to co-create the Infinite Game._